mtyrolski/WireWorld/README.md

 # WireWorld
-### In the past, it was normal project, today it is example of use of MV-Engine
+### In the past, it was normal project, today it is example of use of MV-Engine (version 1.1)
 (https://github.com/mvxxx/MV-Engine)

 [wiki]